xinwenfu/ESP32Ota/README.md

 upload_protocol = espota ; Upload via OTA.
 upload_port = 192.168.1.7 ; Change the IP to IP of the ESP32 board
 ```

+9. Compile the project
+10. Upload the firmware via OTA.
+You shall see a different uploading process  from the uploading process via USB

 Notes: